mcc-us/bookkeeping/_pages/1-glossary.md

 1. *Contra Account*: An account with an average balance opposite that of a related account.

-1. *Contra Asset Account*: A contra account that reduces the balance of an asset account. (**??Think: "mini-vacuum" sucking away from another asset**)
+2. *Contra Asset Account*: A contra account reduces the balance of an asset account.

-1. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry. (**An entry to fix mistakes**)
+3. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry. (**An entry to fix mistakes**)

+4. *Credit*: Think RIGHT hand

+5. *Debit*: Think LEFT hand

-1. *DEA-LER*: = Dividends, Expenses, Assets & Liabilities, Equity, Revenue; 1-3=Debits, 4-6=Credits
+6. *DEA-LER*: Acronym for 'Dividends, Expenses, Assets & Liabilities, Equity, Revenue'; 1-3=Debits, 4-6=Credits

-1. *Double-declining-depreciation*: Rate is twice simple linear Depreciation.
+7. *Double-declining-depreciation*: Rate is twice simple linear Depreciation.

-1. *Drawing Account*: An account that records owner withdrawals from the business, reducing their equity.
+8. *Drawing Account*: An account that records owner withdrawals from the business, reducing their equity.

-1. *Equity*: synonyms
+9. *Equity*: synonyms
     1. Ownership interest
     2. Investment: Highlights the financial stake
     3. Net assets: Focuses on the difference between assets and liabilities, representing the residual value owned by shareholders.
     4. Capital: Broad term referring to the funds invested in a business.
     5. Net worth

 1. *DEAR-CLIP*: **Drawings + Expenses + Assets + Receivables = Capital + Liabilities + Income + Payables**